iterorganization/IMAS-Validator/docs/source/courses/basic/write.rst

         $ mkdir -p tmp/my_ruledir/my_ruleset/my_rulefile.py

-Read through :ref:`defining rules` and :ref:`rule tutorual` for information about writing IDS validation rules.
+Read through :ref:`defining rules` and :ref:`rule tutorial` for information about writing IDS validation rules.

-# write obvious test, then write test with optional message
 Exercise x

 .. md-tab-set::

     .. md-tab-item:: Exercise

         Write a simple test to determine whether all ``core_profiles`` IDSs have a comment in their ``ids_properties`` attribute.
         Does the DBentry for 'imas:hdf5?path=ids-validator-course/good' pass the test?

         .. note::
             If the assert statement is clear on its own, no need to add a custom message.
             Better to use those if the problem is not immediately recognizable from the test/code.